-If you live in or near Texas and are interested in pursuing or advancing your registered nursing career, earning a nursing degree online from a Texas college or university could be your best option.
-Schools with online nursing programs in Texas offer several important benefits to busy nursing students, including affordability, schedule flexibility, and the convenience of attending class from anywhere there’s access to a high-speed internet connection.
+If you live in Texas and are interested in pursuing or advancing your registered nursing career, earning a nursing degree online from a Texas college could be your best option.
+Schools with online nursing programs in Texas offer several important benefits, including affordability, schedule flexibility, and the convenience of attending class from anywhere there’s access to a high-speed internet connection.
 Living near school means you’ll be able to complete your clinical requirements locally, take advantage of program-related networking opportunities, and attend classes or labs in-person class if required.
 You’ll also be completing a degree program that supports Texas state RN licensing requirements.

-In this guide you’ll learn everything you need to know about online RN programs in Texas, starting with a look at the different types of online programs available.
+In this guide, you’ll learn everything you need to know to find a quality degree program and take the next step in your nursing career.
+You’ll find a list of top accredited nursing schools and get a look at the different types of online programs available.
 We’ve also included a step-by-step guide to becoming a Texas RN, answers to frequently asked questions about online nursing programs in Texas, and a list of useful online resources.

 What It’s Like Earning Your Nursing Degree Online in Texas